roma-glushko/roma-glushko.github.io/content/blog/react-hooks/index.md

 On the other hand, there were class-based components.

-Class-based components were capable of storing some local states and run different logic on different lifecycle events.
+Class-based components were capable of storing some local states and running different logic on different lifecycle events.
 So they seemed like a way to go.
 However, class components were quite verbose.
 Just take a look at the following example:

 ```tsx